Google Cloud Compute Options

 • Flexible environment

-• GCP recommends using the Google Cloud client libraries, which make the application more portable.
+• Uses Google Cloud Client Libraries, making the application more portable.

 Scaling